 The LG SN11RG is good for mixed use.
 It's able to reproduce boomy explosions in movies as well as thumpy beats in music.
 The rest of its sound profile is well-balanced, which makes it well-suited for a variety of audio content, including genres that depend on clear and accurate vocals such as TV shows or podcasts.
-If you want a different sound, there are a lot of sound enhancement features available, including EQ presets, and it can get pretty loud without too many compression artifacts.
+If you want a different sound, there are a lot of sound enhancement features available, including EQ presets, and it can get pretty loud too but there's some compression artifacts present.

 The LG SN11RG is good for dialogue and TV shows.
 Although it has a boomy sound profile, it can reproduce accurate and clear voices, making it suitable for podcasts and audiobooks as well.
 It can get loud enough to fill a large room or a crowded environment, and there's also a dialogue enhancement feature to better improve vocal clarity.
 You can even stream audio to it using Bluetooth, Wi-Fi, or Chromecast built-in, which is nice.

 The LG SN11RG is great for music.
 It has a slightly boomy but otherwise neutral sound profile well-suited for a variety of genres.
 If you prefer a different sound, there's also a few EQ presets available too.
-This soundbar can get quite loud, which is great for house parties or large rooms, and it even has a room correction feature, which can further improve audio reproduction.
+This soundbar can get loud enough to fill a large or crowded room, and it even has a room correction feature, which can further improve audio reproduction.

 The LG SN11RG is very good for movies.
 This soundbar is boomy enough to bring out the explosions in your favorite action flicks but neutral enough for most movies.
 It supports Atmos content, which can give you a more immersive experience, but it won't sound as real as a setup with down-firing speakers.
 Still, its surround performance isn't bad.
 There are also a few sound enhancement features available, including a dedicated 'Movies' EQ preset.